If you’re debating staying in Glandore in Cork, you’ve landed in the right place.

 2. A peaceful slice of paradise

-The harbour of Glandore stretches inland for around 3 miles and there are two islands called Adam and Eve at its mouth.
+The Glandore harbour stretches inland for around 4.8km/3 miles, and there are two islands called Adam and Eve at its mouth.
 The village is surrounded by unspoiled countryside, home to two Norman castles and the ancient Drombeg Stone Circle.

 3. A great base for exploring

-One of the beauties of Glandore is its size and its location, both of which make it a lovely, quaint base to explore Cork from.
-The village tends to be quiet outside of the summer months and its setting makes it a joy to wake up in.
+One of the beauties of Glandore is its size and its location, both of which make it a lovely base to explore Cork from.
+The village tends to be quiet outside of the summer months, and its setting makes it a joy to wake up in.

 Back in 1215, Normans settled in Glandore, establishing two castles due to its convenient location.
 The current pier and wall were constructed sometime in the first half of the 19th century.

-The harbour is host to an array of species such as grey herons, oystercatchers and seals.
+The harbour is host to an array of marine life, such as grey herons, oystercatchers and seals.
 The greater bay area located between the Galley Head and Toe Head is known for dolphins, porpoises and whales.

 A short walk from the harbour will lead you to Christ Church, where you can get some lovely views after a little trek up the hill.

-Every 2 years is the Classic Boat Regatta, a weeklong event where boats from all over Ireland come to join in on the festivities.
+Every two years Classic Boat Regatta takes place, a weeklong event where boats from all over Ireland come to join in on the festivities.

 Things to do in Glandore (and nearby)